Quartic First-Order Methods for Low-Rank Minimization: Introduction

+\paragraph{Contributions.} In this work, we focus on deriving efficient algorithms to find stationary points of nonconvex low-rank problems.
+Our main contribution is to identify favorable non-Euclidean geometries for these problems, induced by well-chosen quartic kernels.

-\textbf{Contributions.} Our main contribution is to provide favorable quartic geometries for implementing efficient first order methods to solve \eqref{eq:min_problem}.
-We first study a \textit{universal} quartic kernel that can be used for a variety of penalty functions $g$.
-In addition, we introduce a novel family of quartic kernels that we call \textit{Gram kernels}, which can be applied when $g\equiv 0$.
+We first study a simple quartic \textit{norm} kernel that is compatible with various regularization terms.
+We then introduce a novel family of quartic kernels that we call \textit{Gram kernels}, which can be applied to unregularized problems.
 They provide richer geometries which greatly improve convergence speed with little impact on the iteration complexity.
-We also extend the NoLips scheme to Dyn-NoLips, allowing for aggressive step size strategies.
-The resulting algorithm provably converges to a stationary point of \eqref{eq:min_problem}.
+We also extend the NoLips scheme to Dyn-NoLips, allowing for adaptive step size strategies.

 To highlight the benefits of our approach, we study applications to symmetric nonnegative matrix factorization and Euclidean distance matrix completion and show competitive numerical performance compared to specialized algorithms for these problems.